 1. Check each program to determine its individual requirements.

-2. Choose your desired Living-Learning Community (Co-op, FIG, FYE, or MOSAIC) when you complete your online Housing License Agreement.
+2. Choose your desired Living-Learning Community (Academic Themed or Interest Themed area) when you complete your online Housing License Agreement.
 This process takes place through the Housing Office in the spring.

 Prospective students who are interested in being a part of the MOSAIC program should contact: